braedontask/bit-cli/README.md

 # bit-cli
-I want to make a wrapper around git that allows for stacked pull requests.
+Goal is to make a CLI so you can stack pull requests.
+This is useful because people can work on their features and give smaller more digestible chunks for code review.
+No, it has no practical use for the project I should be working on right now.
+Get off my back.